Austhi/FYP/Readme.md

   - 200 OK: Medical record successfully modified.
   - 401 Unauthorized: User is not authenticated or does not have necessary permissions.
   - 500 Internal Server Error: An error occurred while modifying the record.

+#### Get Available Roles
+- **URL**: `/roles`
+- **HTTP Method**: GET
+- **Description**: Retrieves a list of available roles.
+- **Authentication Required**: None
+- **Responses**:
+  - 200 OK: Returns a list of roles (`["admin", "doctor", "staff"]`).
+  - 500 Internal Server Error: An error occurred while retrieving the roles.

+These endpoints allow for the management of medical records for patients and retrieval of available roles.
+Ensure to provide the required parameters for successful operation.
+Let me know if you need further assistance or details.